 Private and housing association tenants or leaseholders should report problems with neighbours or problems in the neighbourhood to their landlord or housing provider.

-Other residents and visitors can report problems involving neighbours or problems in the neighbourhood to the Safer Communities team.
+Other residents and visitors can report problems involving neighbours or problems in the neighbourhood to the Community Safety team.

 - Phone 01223 457950